iankabugi/password-vault/README.md

 28/01/2019

 ## Description

-    This an application that stores user credentials in an aim to easen the hustle of forgetting passwords and login.It has been created using python
+    This an application that stores user credentials in an aim to easen the hustle of forgetting passwords and login.
+     It has been created using python

 ## Prerequisites